-Human rights laws are in a constant state of evolution, from the recognition of rights laid down in treaties, UN resolutions, domestic state practices to the level of custom and jus cogens.
+Human rights laws is in a constant state of evolution, from the recognition of rights laid down in treaties, UN resolutions, domestic state practices to the level of custom and jus cogens.
 Many protections that we casually assume today originated in international domestic law that escalated to a gradual recognition of general principles of international law common to most legal systems.
 Still, when many of the key international human rights instruments were drafted, in most modern countries, marriage meant male and female.
-Reproduction provides the legal and social contexts for acceptable sexual conduct2.
+Reproduction provides the legal and social contexts for acceptable sexual conduct123.

-Human rights approach towards sexual orientation

-^{1.} Saiz, Ignacio.
-"Bracketing Sexuality: Human Rights and Sexual Orientation -2004, pp. 66-67 and gender identity is at last reaching the heart of global debates.
+Human rights approach towards sexual orientation and gender identity is at last reaching the heart of global debates.
 Nevertheless, it is now widely understood that global conversations around human rights are not automatically universal.
-Similar to the gendered defined human rights' landscape recognition that some forms of cultural practices are in actually GBV, there is now an emerging and acceptable acquiescence that one's sexual orientation deserves protection, similar to one's religion or ethnicity.
+Similar to the gendered defined human rights' landscape recognition that some forms of cultural practices are in actually GBV, there is now an emerging and acceptable acquiescence that one's sexual orientation deserves protection, similar to ones religion or ethnicity.
 Tremendous changes over the last two decades have taken place, particularly the recognition that sexuality and therefore sexual rights arise to the point where the vertex of public and private domains blends.
 The fact that sexuality encompasses both domains makes it necessary to re-visualise and conceptualise human rights.